apache/knox/gateway-release/0.1.0-m1/readme.txt

 4. Start the gateway server
 	java -jar bin/gateway-test-server-0.1.0-SNAPSHOT.jar
 5. Configure for the Management of your Hadoop Cluster
-	a. edit the file {GATEWAY_HOME}/resources/topology.xml
+	a.
+Edit the file {GATEWAY_HOME}/resources/topology.xml
-	b. change the host and port in the url for the NAMENODE service to match your cluster deployment
+	b.
+Change the host and port in the url for the NAMENODE service to match your cluster deployment
 		<service>
         	<role>NAMENODE</role>
         	<url>http://host:80/webhdfs/v1</url>
     	</service>
-	c. save or copy this file to {GATEWAY_HOME}/clusters this directory is monitored by the gateway server and reacts to the discovery of a topology descriptor by provisioning the endpoints and required filter chains to serve the needs of each cluster as described by the topology file
+	c.
+Save or copy this file to {GATEWAY_HOME}/clusters this directory is monitored by the gateway server and reacts to the discovery of a topology descriptor by provisioning the endpoints and required filter chains to serve the needs of each cluster as described by the topology file
 6. Test the Installation and Configuration of your Hadoop Cluster within the Gateway process invoke the LISTSATUS operation on HDFS represented by your configured NAMENODE by using your web browser or curl:

 	{!!!!!!!!!!
 TODO: BASIC and gateway URLS !!!!!!!!!!!!!!!!}
 	curl -i -L http://vm-hdpt:50070/webhdfs/v1/?op=LISTSTATUS